SupImDos/pydantic-argparse/docs/background.md

 Python.
 Some of the most popular are outlined below.

 #### [Argparse][1]
-> `argparse` is a module that makes it easy to write user-friendly command-line
+> `argparse` is a standard-library module that makes it easy to write
-> interfaces.
-The program defines what arguments it requires, and `argparse`
+> user-friendly command-line interfaces.
+The program defines what arguments it
-> will figure out how to parse those out of `sys.argv`.
-The `argparse` module
+> requires, and `argparse` will figure out how to parse those out of
-> also automatically generates help and usage messages and issues errors when
+> `sys.argv`.
+The `argparse` module also automatically generates help and usage
-> users give the program invalid arguments.
+> messages and issues errors when users give the program invalid arguments.

 #### [Click][2]
 > `click` is a Python package for creating beautiful command line interfaces in